MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 }
 ```

-Here we rewrite our code to check whether each of our posts is liked by the current user.
-We use dispatch groups to wait for all of the asychronous code to return.
-Once all of our requests have returned, we send our posts to the completion handler on the main thread.
-Now each post that is returned with our `posts(for:completion:)` service method will have whether the user has liked it or not.
+In the code above, we rewrite our code to check whether each of our posts is liked by the current user.
+We use dispatch groups to wait for all of the asynchronous code to complete before calling our completion handler on the _main thread_.
+Now each post that is returned with our `posts(for:completion:)` service method will have data on whether the current user has liked it or not.

 ## What are Dispatch Groups?

 Dispatch groups are an advanced GCD topic that allow you to monitor the completion of a group of tasks.
 We won't dive deep into GCD or dispatch groups here, but we use them to notify us after all of our network requests have been executed.

 They work by matching the number of items that have been started with the number that have been finished.
 You can begin and complete a new item by calling `enter()` and `leave()` on the dispatch group instance respectively.
 When the number of tasks that have been started equal the number completed, the dispatch group can notify you that all tasks have been executed.

 In the code we just wrote, notice we add a new item to the dispatch group as we run a async network call to determine whether the post is liked by the current user.
 We complete the item after we get a response from Firebase.